Pierre Wibaux: Philanthropy

 Like the Carnegies and Rockefellers of his time, Wibaux too was a philanthropist.
 He always remained attached to his native Roubaix and was among the large contributors to help build the Hôpital de la Fraternité.

-He donated 25 000 Francs to establish "model Farms" which would produce quality milk for those in need (in early 1900s France, bad nutritional hygiene was a major cause of infant mortality).
+He donated 25,000 Francs to establish "model Farms" which would produce quality milk for those in need (in early 1900s France, bad nutritional hygiene was a major cause of infant mortality).
 This generous contribution helped put in place the "Goutte de Lait" foundation, of which Wibaux was named president.

-Finally, for all of his industrial and agricultural achievements and philanthropic work, Pierre Wibaux was awarded the "National Order of the Legion of Honour", the highest and most prestigious decoration in France (much like Knights and Dames in England).
+For all of his industrial and agricultural achievements and philanthropic work, Wibaux was awarded the "National Order of the Legion of Honour", the highest and most prestigious decoration in France.